 Place the oils in the Epsom salts so the oils disperse well.
 Then dissolve the Epsom salt mixture in the bucket using some warm water.
 Substitute the water and Epsom salts for Aloe Vera and you will have a nice liniment mixture.
 You may subsitute Lavender or Ylang Ylang for Jasmine.

-My horse needs to Detox, has Muscle Spasms or is out of Alignment.
-Is there a Technique I can use with the Oils for my horse?
+My horse needs to Detox, Emotional Support or Energetic Alignment.
+Is there a Technique I can Use with the Oils for My Horse?

 Ready to Discover All of YOU?

 "Nan's coaching helped me quickly change my self-sabotaging beliefs so I could discover & follow my dream career!"-Deb C.

 "Nan nails it and gets right to the core root issues every time I work with her.
 What a fantastic investment for yourself!"-Diane G.